|

 Solution:

-Although only partially implemented due to a lack of technical resources, the VP of Technology adopted this solution as a guiding principle for future solutions.
+Though partially implemented due to technical constraints, the concept was adopted by the VP of Technology as a model for future systems.

 Solution: